gregpuzzles1/quizproject/README.md

 ---

-*This is my first Danjo project—feedback and suggestions are appreciated!*
+*This is my first Django project—feedback and suggestions are appreciated!*
 Project Tree:
 ```.
 ├── .gitignore